amjack0/LED-Controller-using-serial-port-library-CPP-Arduino-nano/README.md

 To begin with LED ws2812b , It is recommended to watch this video https://www.youtube.com/watch?v=9hJyyUTflXA make sure you install the required Adafruit libraries for LED ws2812b.

+# Running a project

+Make sure you have all the connections made with arduino nano + power supply + LED ws2812b.